DOI-ONRR/blog-nrrd/src/pages/federal-team/index.md

 **Sync-up**: Once a week, we gather for a sync-up meeting.
 During this meeting, any team member can bring up obstacles they're encountering, seeking feedback and support from the team.

 **Demo**: At the end of the sprint, we host a demo meeting.
-This meeting is an opportunity for the team to showcase completed work to stakeholders and provides an opportunity for stakeholders to ask clarifying questions about the work done.
+This meeting is an opportunity for the team to showcase completed work to stakeholders and provides an opportunity to ask clarifying questions about the work done.

 **Sprint review and retrospective**: We end the sprint by holding a sprint review and retrospective meeting.
 The first half of this meeting, we review any tasks that need to be carried over to the next sprint.
 In the second half of the meeting we reflect on the sprint by noting and celebrating our successes as well as discussing any frustrations or roadblocks we encountered.